Atlanta Hawks: 2020–21: Trip to the conference finals

 The Hawks played in the 2024 NBA Cup semifinal, with a record of 14–12 at the time, losing to the Bucks, preventing them from reaching their first NBA Cup Final.
-They finished the season two games under .500 after season-ending injuries to both Johnson (torn labrum) and backup point guard Kobe Bufkin (shoulder subluxation), and some roster turnover (DeAndre Hunter, amid an exceptional season as a backup forward, was traded at the deadline for veteran forwards Caris LeVert and Georges Niang from the Cleveland Cavaliers, while Bogdanovic was also traded at the deadline for guard Terrance Mann from the Los Angeles Clippers.
+They finished the season two games under .500 after season-ending injuries to both Johnson (torn labrum) and backup point guard Kobe Bufkin (shoulder subluxation), and some roster turnover (DeAndre Hunter, amid an exceptional season as a backup forward, was traded at the deadline for veteran forwards Caris LeVert and Georges Niang from the Cleveland Cavaliers, while Bogdanovic was also traded at the deadline for guard Terance Mann from the Los Angeles Clippers.
 Zeller never suited up a game for the team, and was sent off as trade filler around the deadline to avoid his guaranteed salary).

-Dyson Daniels was named the Kia 2024-25 Most Improved Player of the Year, after an outstanding defensive season in which he set a franchise record of 229 steals in a season, and easily leading the league in steals and deflections.
+Dyson Daniels was named the Kia 2024–25 Most Improved Player of the Year, after an outstanding defensive season in which he set a franchise record of 229 steals in a season, and easily leading the league in steals and deflections.
 Injuries hurt the Hawks, which in the play-in lost two straight games to Orlando and Miami to be eliminated from contention.

-In the off-season, the Hawks had nos.
-13, 22, and 32 picks in the 2025 NBA Draft.
+In the off-season, the Hawks had 13th, 22nd, and 32nd overall picks in the 2025 NBA draft.
 A few days before the draft, the Hawks, taking advantage of Boston's financial woes (as wrought by the new collective bargaining agreement that imposed punitive taxes on competing teams that exceed the salary cap), traded Niang and the 32nd pick for Kristaps Porziņģis as part of a three-team trade involving the Brooklyn Nets.
-On the day of the draft, the Pelicans, desperate to obtain the rights to rookie Derik Queen, traded the Hawks the 23rd pick, as well as an unprotected 2026 first-round pick (decided by the better pick between Milwaukee Bucks and the Pelicans' 2025-26 lottery results) in exchange for the 13th pick.
-With pick no. 23, the Hawks selected forward Asa Newell, who played one year at the nearby University of Georgia and was widely considered to be a lottery pick before slipping to 23.
+On the day of the draft, the Pelicans, desperate to obtain the rights to rookie Derik Queen, traded the Hawks the 23rd pick, as well as an unprotected 2026 first-rounder (which conveyed to the 8th pick) in exchange for the 13th pick.
+With the 23rd pick, the Hawks selected forward Asa Newell, who played one year at the nearby University of Georgia and was widely considered to be a lottery pick before slipping to 23.

-On July 1, 2025, Atlanta signed forward Nickeil Alexander-Walker from the Minnesota Timberwolves to a 4-year, $62 million contract, and guard Luke Kennard from the Memphis Grizzlies to a one-year, $11 million contract.
-Veteran centers Clint Capela and Larry Nance Jr. left in free agency (Capela to the Rockets and Nance to the Cavaliers), and forward Caris LeVert joined the Detroit Pistons.

-On August 11, 2025, the Hawks signed forward Nikola Đurišić to a fully guaranteed contract, honoring an agreement made with the front office to take a G League contract the previous season.
+On July 1, 2025, Atlanta signed forward Nickeil Alexander-Walker from the Minnesota Timberwolves to a four-year, $62 million contract, and guard Luke Kennard from the Memphis Grizzlies to a one-year, $11 million contract.
+Atlanta lost centers Clint Capela and Larry Nance Jr., and forward Caris LeVert in free agency.
+On August 11, the Hawks signed forward Nikola Đurišić to a fully guaranteed contract, honoring an agreement made with the front office to take a G League contract the previous season.